Oku-Co-Ltd/vtol-vPad/README.md

 # vPad: A virtual portable MFD for VTOL VR

-This is a mod for VTOL VR.
-Currently works for the public beta branch, and soon the stable patch to be released on 1/6/2022.
+This is a mod for VTOL VR that adds a moveable tablet display hooked up to the MFD system in an aircraft.

 This repository contains organized boilerplate for and examples of mod settings.
 Highly recommended!